 11. Hardgraft

 Why it’s good: Hardgraft’s online store is simple and sophisticated.
-The product photographs, header images, and design details speak to the artisanal nature of the products and the focus on quality craftsmanship, and the note from the founders near the top of the page reinforces their ethos.
+The product photographs, header images, and design details speak to the artisanal nature of the products and the focus on quality craftsmanship, and the note from the founders at the top of the page reinforces their ethos.

 What you can steal: